Historic Gateway to the Beautiful San Juan Mountains

 Tomlinson & GreyEyes families.

-For over 30 years, the Tomlinsons ran Home of the Brave Hawaii.
-Known as an “American Treasure” & “Honolulu’s best kept secret”, Home of the Brave hosted over 100,000 WWII Veterans and over 1 million guests on their award winning tours, military museum, Brewseum (brewpub) & tiki bar called the Wiki Waki Woo.
+Bear’s Ranch is family-owned and operated by the Tomlinson and GreyEyes families.
+For over 30 years, the Tomlinsons ran Home of the Brave Hawaii, celebrated as an “American Treasure” and “Honolulu’s best-kept secret.”
+Home of the Brave welcomed over 100,000 WWII Veterans and more than 1 million guests to its award-winning tours, military museum, Brewseum (brewpub), and tiki bar— the Wiki Waki Woo.

-Emmy and Shawn GreyEyes have been a part of the Durango community for over ten years.
-Their love of the San Juan Mountains and western culture is woven into the fabric of who they are - and it is their greatest honor and joy to share such sacred and special landscapes with visitors from all over.
+Emmy and Shawn GreyEyes have been part of the Durango community for over a decade.
+Their love for the San Juan Mountains and western culture is woven into everything they do, and it is their greatest joy to share these sacred landscapes with visitors.
+Their passion for mules—or “long ears”—grew while working with Ben Breed at Bucks Livery, and in the summer months you’ll often find them dreaming up ways to expand the herd.

 While working with Ben Breed at Bucks Livery their love of mules or “long ears” really flourished.
 Should you visit them at Bears Ranch in the summer months you’ll likely find them concocting new ways to add more long ears to the herd!